 Plato's Shorter Ethical Works

-Plato's shorter ethical works show Socrates at work on topics related to virtue, which he believes we should seek for the soul as we should seek health for the body.
+Plato's shorter ethical works show Socrates at work on topics related to virtue, which he believes we should seek for the sake of the soul as we should seek health for the body.
 Works in this group shows stylistic as well as philosophic affinities and are generally considered to have been written early in Plato's career.
 The dialogues in this group are our main source for the philosophical style and teaching of the Platonic Socrates, who is thought by some scholars to be to a reasonable approximation of the historical figure.
 In this article, “Socrates” always refers to the Platonic figure in the works under discussion here.

 Sections 2 through 9 concern philosophical themes that are common to the works under discussion.
 Section 10 deals with the intellectual world that Plato uses as a backdrop for these dialogues.
 Sections 11 to 20 deal with the individual dialogues of the group.